iamsquare/complex.js/docusaurus/docs/operations/arithmetic.md

 Divides two complex numbers or a complex number by a real number: $\frac{z}{w}$.

 Uses a [modified Smith's Method](http://forge.scilab.org/index.php/p/compdiv/source/tree/21/doc/improved_cdiv.pdf) to avoid numerical overflow and underflow issues in complex division.
+The implementation uses numerically stable addition and subtraction algorithms, along with scaling techniques to handle extreme values, to further improve precision and robustness.

 Also accepts real numbers, which are treated as complex numbers with zero imaginary part.

 ```typescript